phrp720/go-service-builder/README.md

 ```
 > [!Warning]
 >
-> To create services in Windows, it is mandatory to  run the go project as an Administrator.
+> To create services in Windows or in places where root privileges are needed, it is mandatory to  run your project as an Administrator.